 An official restrike is a genuine coin struck by the original Mint, but with a retrospective date.
 The word restrike is often euphemistically and dishonestly used for fakes.

 1925 London Mint

 The most obvious and best documented example of restriking of gold sovereigns is that of the 1925 London Mint coins.
-In 1949, almost certainly to meet bullion market demand for sovereigns, control rising premiums, and counter forgery, the Royal Mint struck and issued sovereigns.
-It seems that they did not have time to prepare dies, and obtain the necessary permission to strike 1949 dated coins with George VI's portrait, so they re-used existing dies, or masters.
-The most recent date of sovereigns struck by the Royal Mint were 1925, so all the sovereigns struck in 1949 were dated 1925.
+In 1949, the Royal Mint struck and issued sovereigns, almost certainly to meet bullion market demand for sovereigns, control rising premiums, and for counter forgery reasons.
+It seems that they did not have time to prepare dies, and obtain the necessary permission to strike 1949 dated coins with George VI's portrait.
+So, they re-used existing dies, or masters.
+The most recent date of sovereign struck by the Royal Mint was 1925, so all the sovereigns struck in 1949 were dated 1925.
 This was repeated in 1950 and 1951.
 For sovereign collectors, it is regrettable that the 1949 to 1951 issues were not dated contemporaneously, and with George VI's portrait and titles.
 There had been sovereigns issued in 1937 for his coronation, but these were all proofs issued only as part of four-coin sets.

-To economise on the use of dies, it is common practice at most mints to keep using the previous year's dies into the new year, and this is not normally regarded as restriking.
+To economise on the use of dies, it is common practice at most mints to keep using the previous year's dies into the new year.
+This is not normally regarded as restriking.
 To be considered as a restrike, there would normally be a noticeable gap in production, or a formal announcement that the date would be frozen on an indefinite basis.

 Official Restrike Examples